0xh3xa/algorithms/README.md

 * Explore vertices and it's adjacency then go next vertices for exploration

+* Not recursive algorithm, it uses a queue

 * Put s into a FIFO queue, and mark s as visited, Repeat until the queue is empty

     - Remove the least recently added vertex v
     - Add each of v's unvisited neighbors to the queue, and mark them as visited

-* BFS computes the shortest paths (fewest number of edges) from s to all other vertices in a graph in time proportional to E + V
+* Proposition.
+BFS computes the shortest paths (fewest number of edges) from s to all other vertices in a graph in time proportional to `E + V`

-* Application: routing
+    - Pf. [correctness] Queue always consists of zero or more vertices of distance k from s, followed by zero more vertices of distance k + 1

+    - Pf. [running time] Each vertex connected to s is visited once

  `Algorithm`

 ``` java
     public class BreadthFirstPath {
         private boolean[] marked;
         private int[] edgeTo;